 Can you develop a photographic memory?

-Similar mind-stunts are known from individuals who could remember people’s appearances in minute detail, just after a single look.
+Similar mind-stunts are known from other individuals who, for example, could remember people’s appearances in minute detail, just after a single look.

-Another extraordinary “mega mind” is the artist Kim Jung Gi, a Korean artist who can project most incredibly detailed drawings, right from his internal eye onto the canvas in front of him.
-In an interview, he said, as a kid he trained himself replaying cartoons in his head after watching them on TV.
+Then there’s Kim Jung Gi, a Korean artist with an eidetic memory.
+Kim Jung Gi can transfer detailed drawings from his visual memory onto the canvas.
+In an interview he said, as a kid, he trained himself replaying cartoons in his head after watching them on TV.

 Now, you probably ask yourself: with the right exercises, …

-Or do you have to be lucky enough to be born with that kind of ability?
+Or do you have to be lucky enough to be born with a perfect visual memory?

-I believe you can train mind and enhance your visual memory to the point where you’ll be able take “visual snapshots” of anything you want, like people’s faces, architecture, fashion, texts, etc.
+I believe you can train the mind and enhance your visual memory to the point where you’ll be able to take “visual snapshots” of anything you want.
+Like people’s faces, architecture, fashion, texts, etc.

-The only drawback is that you need to dedicate a serious amount of time in exercising your perception an your visual memory.
+The only drawback is you need to dedicate a serious amount of time to exercise your perception and your visual memory.
 Like I stated in my other post on how to learn visualization from scratch, your mind works like a muscle.
-(If you’re able to visualize already you know that you can “photograph” your environment and reproduce it on you mind’s screen.)
+(If you’re able to visualize already you know that you can “photograph” your environment and reproduce it on your mind’s screen.)

 But now, let’s take it to the next level.
-I invite you to join me on this challenge to develop this skill of taking mental snapshots even further.
+I invite you to join me on this challenge to develop the skill of taking mental snapshots.

-Here are the exercises that will train your visual memory.
-If you practice these daily for at least 20 minutes you will quickly realize that your true mind power hasn’t reached its limits yet.
+If you practice this daily for at least 20 minutes, you will quickly realize that your real mind power hasn’t reached its limits yet.

 Photographic Memory Exercise 01:

-With this exercise you will map out your neighborhood, creating a detailed mental representation of all nearby houses.
+With this exercise you’ll map out your neighborhood, creating a detailed mental representation of all neighborhood houses.

-Next time you leave your house take a good look at your neighbor’s house.
-Observe its color and its general shape.
-Start with the big shapes and the general appearance of the building of your choice.
+Next time you leave your house, take a good look at your neighbor’s house.
+Observe its colors and its general shape.
+Start with the big shapes and the general appearance of the building.

-Keep on walking (before they call the cops on you) and when you arrive someplace where you can sit down, close your eyes and try recalling as much as you can.
-Now create a list of all the details you observed.
-The more details you can remember the better.
+Later, when you arrive someplace where you can sit down, close your eyes and try recalling as much as you can.
+Create a list of all the details you’ve observed.
+The more information you can remember, the better.